pashpashpash/vault-ai/README.md

 ### Approach 2: Docker Compose Setup

-1. Make sure you have Docker and Docker Compose installed on your system.
+1. Make sure you have Docker and Docker Compose installed on your system

 2. Set up your API keys and endpoints in the `docker-compose.yml` file's environment section

-3. Run the application by running: ```docker-compose up -d````
+3. Run `docker-compose up` in the project's root directory

 4. Visit the local version of the site at http://localhost:8100